How Desert locust Inspired Collision-avoidance Sensors

 Locusts can fly in dense swarms of millions without colliding.
 Each locust has a specialized visual neuron — the Lobula Giant Movement Detector (LGMD) — that fires only when an object is approaching on a collision course, triggering an evasive maneuver in under 50 milliseconds.

-In the language of biomimicry, this falls under the Sense › Detect approaching objects category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Detect approaching objects category.

 The Design Principle